 Students who are placed on probation for a second time, whether in consecutive semesters or not, may be encouraged to consider a terminal MA degree.
 Students who are placed on probation for three consecutive semesters, regardless of the reason, are subject to termination by LGS.

 C. Grievance Policy

-Note that issues of discrimination, harassment, and/or sexual misconduct are handled by the university’s Title IX officer in the Office of Equity and Inclusion.
-Apart from cases of sexual assault, the complainant will have input on the resolution of the case, whether it be handled in a formal or informal manner.
+Students who experience discrimination, harassment, and/or sexual misconduct are encouraged to report such matters immediately.
+Such reports can be made to the DGS, Chair, or any faculty member in the department.
+Students may also report directly to the Dean of Students in LGS, Jennifer Cason (ADMIN 209, email@example.com; 404-727-2661), or to the Office of Equity and Inclusion, which is located in ADMIN 305 (http://equityandinclusion.emory.edu/).
+Because Emory is a mandatory reporting institution any report indicating a possible Title IX violation must be handed over to the university’s Title IX officer in the Office of Equity and Inclusion.
+Apart from cases of sexual assault, the complainant will have input on the resolution of the case.
 For further details see the Laney Graduate School Handbook (under “Honor, Conduct and Grievance” and/or “Selected University Policies: Sexual Misconduct”).

 D. “Ten Hour” Rule